Zimbabwe Extends Mnangagwa’s Rule to 2030, Ends Direct Vote

 —The backdrop: The law lands as Zimbabwe courts debt relief and mining capital, with inflation cooling from near 96 percent, per official data.

-Zimbabwe’s President Emmerson Mnangagwa on 7 July signed a constitutional amendment extending his rule to 2030, lengthening terms from five to seven years and ending the direct election of the president.
+Zimbabwe’s President Emmerson Mnangagwa signed a constitutional amendment on 7 July that extends his rule to 2030.
+It lengthens terms from five to seven years and ends the direct election of the president.
 Critics call the Mnangagwa term extension a constitutional coup; the ruling ZANU-PF calls it continuity.

 What the Mnangagwa term extension changes